 “The PetPace collar is the only wearable device that allows detailed, long-term collection and analysis of rich biometric data in animals,” noted Asaf Dagan, DVM, Diplomate ABVP (Canine and Feline practice), and PetPace’s Chief Veterinarian.
 “Applying our analytical capabilities to this database will help us develop a revolutionary tool to monitor epilepsy, by pet owners and professionals alike, and optimize treatment.”

-Additional collaborations with multiple leading universities and private specialty hospitals in the U.S., Canada, U.K. and Israel are already underway, utilizing the revolutionary non-invasive, remote vital signs and behavior monitoring provided by the PetPace collar.
+Additional collaborations with multiple leading universities and private specialty hospitals in the U.S., Canada, U.K., and Israel are already underway, utilizing the revolutionary non-invasive, remote vital signs and behavior monitoring provided by the PetPace collar.
 Additional areas of active research using PetPace collars include cardiology, behavior, pain evaluation, intensive care, rehabilitation, sports medicine, surgery (orthopedics and soft tissue), respiratory medicine, physiology and more.

 Dr. Dagan added, “PetPace is committed to providing its unique technology in support of clinical studies.
-Such large-scale collection and analysis of medical data has the potential to significantly advance our knowledge of animal health, behavior and therapeutics.”
+Such large-scale collection and analysis of medical data have the potential to significantly advance our knowledge of animal health, behavior and therapeutics.”